metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## Steelers @ Bengals

 From watching Red Zone, it seems like Ja'Marr Chase has been the only reliable weapon in the passing game for Cincy...

+Good to see Burrow still as tough as ever, still willing to scramble with the ball even after taking way too many sacks.